trashbirdecology/luisdva.github.io/_posts/2016-07-11-Basic-biodiversity-data-wranging.md

 With comparative data I'm always more comfortable having the column with taxon names at the very beginning. _dplyr_ comes in handy here.

-Let's make a table in which the column with binomial names is at the end and not nice for when we scroll through.
+Let's make a table in which the column with binomial names we want is at the end and not nice for when we scroll through.

+Note how this code includes a line for creating a matrix with random values, this becomes useful when making  example datasets or simulations.

 {% highlight r %}
 mice <- data.frame(spNames=c("Peromyscus_melanophrys","Peromyscus_nasutus",